Scroll down to the bottom of the page for:

 We extend a special welcome to those who are over 60 but not grown up yet, and to teenagers who are growing up too fast.
 We welcome keep-fit mums, football dads, starving artists, tree-huggers, latte-sippers, vegetarians, junk-food eaters.
 We welcome those who are in recovery or still addicted.
 We welcome you if you’re having problems or you’re down in the dumps.

 We offer a welcome to those who think the earth is flat, ‘work too hard,’ don’t work, can’t spell, or because grandma is in town and wanted to go to church.

 We welcome those who are inked, pierced or both.
 We offer a special welcome to those who could use a prayer right now, who got religion shoved down their throat as kids, or whose parents wouldn’t allow them to talk about God at all.
 We welcome those who have got lost on their walk and just wandered in, tourists, seekers, doubters, bleeding hearts… and you!

 May God bless you richly as you explore this website and then bless us richly by adding you to our number.

 It may be that you don’t believe in God: nonetheless, HE believes in YOU!

 A little more info…

 Much more than worship

 But our life together involves far more than just liturgy and worship.
-There are numerous other occasions when you might cross the Church’s path: coffee mornings, care in the community, being visited by a church member, fêtes, events, youth and children’s work, study and fellowship groups, baptisms, confirmations, weddings, funerals and many other situations.
-Just to hear a kind word or to receive an act of kindness is to receive a blessing from Jesus as he passes his goodness down through his people, the Church.
+There are numerous other occasions when you might cross the Church’s path: the daily morning cafe, coffee mornings, Noah’s Ark toddler group, care in the community, being visited by a church member, fêtes, events, youth and children’s work, study and fellowship groups, baptisms, confirmations, weddings, funerals and many other situations.
+Just to hear a kind word or to receive an act of kindness is to receive a blessing from God as he passes his goodness down through his people, the Church.